Bruce Hall (Australian National University): Demolition battle

-An alumni association had formed to oppose the ANU's demolition plans, and carried their campaign all the way to the Federal Court.
+An alumni association had formed to oppose the ANU's demolition plans and carried their campaign all the way to the Federal Court.
 The Bruce Hall Alumni Association argued that the hall had significant social and architectural values and should not be destroyed.
 The Canberra Times reported on 4 April 2017: "The head of the Bruce Hall Alumni Association says some devastated former residents will never return to the Australian National University after the Federal Court gave the green light for demolition to begin on the residential college."

 Demolishing Bruce Hall was also a significant loss for the architectural community, as reported in ArchitectureAu on 7 April 2017:

-“It was designed by architect Walter Bunning of Bunning and Madden Architects and completed in 1961.
-The firm designed a number of public buildings in Canberra and Sydney and won the 1962 Sulman Medal for Liner House in Bridge Street Sydney.

-A heritage assessment stated, “Bruce Hall is representative of the late-twentieth century stripped classical style of architecture, as implemented by Bunning and Madden.
-The building displays several key features of the style including its inherent symmetry and restrained material palette.
-The building is one [of] few examples of a residential college designed by the firm in Australia and the only one at ANU.
-“The original furniture in Bruce Hall is representative of the work of the ANU Design Unit headed by Fred Ward, with much of the design work for this building undertaken by Derek Wrigley who went on to become head of the Design Unit.”